Linking up juice making and Data appending!

 50% of b2b marketers buy or demand b2b data mainly for appending purposes.
 Data appending is the third largest preference for the b2b marketers to manage b2b data, after identifying contacts and target companies.
 (Openprise B2B Market Industry Report, 2017)

-The question that crops up in your mind is this- How do I use Data Appending to boost my b2b business growth?
+The question that crops up in your mind is this- How do I use Data Append Service to boost my b2b business growth?
 The answer is here!

 Data appending moves a step beyond data cleansing, where it replaces the incorrect & inaccurate data and replace them with updated and new information.
 It impacts lead quality on a larger scale.